DoubleDrup/Autocad-Plugin-Templates/tutorial.md

 The next step is adding some structure and some files to a project.
 In my case I would like to have a `.csproj` that has the setup for my project already partially defined.

 Let's do it:
-1. Before we start, we need to install the [AutoCAD ObjectARX](https://aps.autodesk.com/developer/overview/objectarx-autocad-sdk).
+1. To connect to the AutoCAD API, we need to install the right version of [AutoCAD ObjectARX](https://aps.autodesk.com/developer/overview/objectarx-autocad-sdk).
 The download link is hidden behind the button "View license agreement".
 Download it and place it in a convenient place on your computer.
 For this tutorial we are only interested in a couple of `.dll` files in the `inc` folder.
 You can skip this step or download another package if you are not here for the AutoCAD part.
-2. Create a new `.txt` file in the `AutocadTemplate` folder.
+2. Create a new `.txt` file in the `Autocad.Template.Basic` folder.
-3. Open the file and add the following code.
+3. Open the file and add the following xml code:
     ```xml
     <Project Sdk="Microsoft.NET.Sdk">